edd255/simp/README.md

 familiarize myself with the language.

-Currently, some basic features as rotating, cropping, inverting colors are implemented, well as the a bit more advanced feature of seam carving.
+Currently, some basic features as rotating, cropping, inverting colors are implemented, as well as the a bit more advanced feature of seam carving.
 The repository is now in maintenance mode.
 No new features are added until the existing code is sufficiently tested and documented.